jhuapl-bio/microbert/README.md

 from analysis.experiment.models.hierarchical_model import HierarchicalClassificationModel
 ```

-### Triton Issue
-It looks like DNABERT-2 is not compatible with the `triton` package [DNABERT ISSUE](https://github.com/MAGICS-LAB/DNABERT_2/issues/57).
+#### Triton / FlashAttention Compatibility
+DNABERT-2 currently has compatibility issues with the triton package when running on certain hardware, such as the NVIDIA H100: [related issue](https://github.com/MAGICS-LAB/DNABERT_2/issues/57)
-We got around this by explicitly uninstalling `pip uninstall triton`.
+To work around this, we explicitly uninstalled Triton using: `pip uninstall triton`
+This issue did not occur when running on an NVIDIA A100.

 ### Model Compatibility
 We have verified that the training and testing pipeline functions correctly with the following models, and the pipeline will raise a